-In 2003 the Melville Charitable Trust made an original “big bet” when it purchased the historic Lyceum on Lawrence Street in Frog Hollow and renovated it as a center for housing policy and community development.
-The Lyceum also serves as the home base for the Partnership for Strong Communities, the housing policy and advocacy nonprofit founded by the Trust in 1998.
-The Partnership promotes proven solutions to homelessness, supportive and affordable housing, and community development.
+The Melville Charitable Trust took a bold step in 2003 when it purchased the Lyceum on Lawrence Street in Frog Hollow and transformed it into a hub for community development and housing policy.
+Today, the Lyceum is home to the Partnership for Strong Communities, a nonprofit that advocates for proven solutions to issues like homelessness, affordable housing, and community development.

 A NEW NAME: FORGE CITY WORKS